ra-coding-club/coding-club/week-1-lesson-plan.md

 * ...“cool down” on the material covered
 * ...culminate with a coding playground (experiment with newly-acquired skills)

-Cool Down Prompts Can Include:
-* Why did you choose to join this club?
-* Tell me everything that you think you'll learn from this club

 ## Activity

 Further reinforce the lessons by allotting time toward the end of the session (after the "cool down") for experimentation with